ibliskavka/bliskavka-com/source/_posts/Roku-Released.md

 ## Great new features

 - Auto Start
-  - Unlike Windows and XBox - Roku supports screensaver apps, so the screen saver will auto start when the TV is inactive.
+  - Unlike Windows and Xbox - Roku supports screensaver apps, so the screen saver will auto-start when the TV is inactive.
 - 4 Free Photo Categories
-  - I am making the most popular categories free, no ads, and no subscription required.
+  - I am making the most popular categories free, with no ads, and no subscription required.
 - 75 Photo Categories Total
   - I expanded the category selection to 75!
 Mix and match the categories to get a photo mix that fits your personality
 - Channel Mode